 Because the crew confronted real people on the street, the film producers opted for a less known actor to play Hitler.
 Oliver Masucci, son of an Italian father and a German mother, is a well established theatre actor, but had only been featured in a handful of films.
 After many hours in make-up, he came pretty close to what the real Hitler would have looked and sounded like.
 In my opinion, that was kind of funny and scary at the same time!

-After about 15 minutes, it becomes clear that this film is a lot more than just a comedy: It is actually pretty scary to see Nationalist, right wing tendencies creeping up in society again.
+After about 15 minutes, it becomes clear that this film is a lot more than just a Hitler comedy: It is actually pretty scary to see Nationalist, right wing tendencies creeping up in society again.
 Not only in Germany, but also in Europe and beyond (Donald Trump in the US… do I need to say more?)
-The minds of a lot of people still seem to work the same way they did back in 1933, when the real Hitler promised an economically depressed Germany jobs, cars and just generally a happy life!
+The minds of a lot of people still seem to work the same way they did back in 1933, when the real Hitler promised an economically depressed Germany jobs, cars and a happy life!
+He wanted to "make Germany great again".

 We all know what happened next… I really hope that the young generations of today know better than to just blame someone else in order to suddenly resolve all their problems!